vci-developers/vectorcamapp/docs/SESSION_UNIT_IMPLEMENTATION_PLAN.md

 - `IncompleteSessionViewModel.ConfirmDeleteSession` (session-level delete) is unchanged — only the **per-unit** delete affordance has been cut.
 - Edit-mode hydration (slice 1) and identity-resolver display (slice 3) are unaffected — they don't depend on delete.

-### Next up — PR 3d: feature-wide audit & cleanup pass (slice 7 — ship gate for PR 3)
+### Next up — PR 4: retire legacy `hour_log/` + `add_hour/`

+PR 3 closes with PR 3d shipped (all six slices + Bug 1 + Bug 2).
+The feature-wide audit & cleanup pass originally scoped as PR 3d's slice 7 has been split out into PR 7 — see the "PR 7 — `collection_batch/` feature-wide audit & cleanup pass" subsection above for scope.
+PR 4 (legacy retirement) does not depend on PR 7 landing first.

-> Scope is summarized in the "Deferred to PR 3d" subsection under PR 3c above.
-The general PR-3 rules and slicing reference material below still apply.
+> The general PR-3 rules and slicing reference material below still apply to PR 7 when it lands.

 > ## ⚠️ Read this before writing any code in PR 3
 >